ianuj4231/cuvette_fullstack_webapp/README.md

   - Javascript
   - Axios, Fetch API
   - Vercel for deployment
-  - This protected route component is used only once to wrap multiple React pages.
+  - A protected route component is used only once to wrap multiple React pages.
 It eliminates the need to rewrite the same token expiration and localStorage removal logic in every file.

 - **Backend**: